sparkle-project/sparkle-project.github.io/documentation/index.md

 #### Apple code signing

-If you are code-signing your application via Apple's Developer ID program (which is recommended for OS X 10.8+), Sparkle will ensure the new version's author matches the old version's.
+If you are code-signing your application via Apple's Developer ID program (which is recommended for macOS 10.8+), Sparkle will ensure the new version's author matches the old version's.
 Sparkle also performs basic (but not deep) validation for testing if the new application is archived/distributed correctly as you intended.

   * Note that embedding the Sparkle.framework into the bundle of a Developer ID application requires that you code-sign the framework with your Developer ID keys.
 Xcode should do this automatically if you let it "<samp>Code Sign on Copy</samp>" Sparkle's framework.
   * You can diagnose code signing problems with [RB App Checker app](//brockerhoff.net/RB/AppCheckerLite/) and by checking logs in the Console.app.